Skip to main content

 styleclassName<Component className="p-4" />

-colorcolorClassName<Component colorClassName="accent-bg-red-500" />
+colorcolorClassName<Component colorClassName="accent-red-500" />

-backgroundColorbackgroundColorClassName<Component backgroundColorClassName="accent-bg-blue-500" />
+backgroundColorbackgroundColorClassName<Component backgroundColorClassName="accent-blue-500" />

-borderColorborderColorClassName<Component borderColorClassName="accent-bg-gray-300" />
+borderColorborderColorClassName<Component borderColorClassName="accent-gray-300" />

-tintColortintColorClassName<Component tintColorClassName="accent-bg-green-500" />
+tintColortintColorClassName<Component tintColorClassName="accent-green-500" />

 Example: Using Auto-Mapped Color Props